 He is deeply committed to working with young artists and has directed many productions for British Youth Opera and for the National Youth Theatre, where he is an associate director, and many productions at the Guildhall School of Music and Drama, Royal Academy of Music, and the Royal Conservatoire of Scotland and done extensive work in drama schools.
 He is co-founder of Actiontrack Performance Company, an educational music-theatre registered charity.
-He has directed four productions for Cromarty Youth Opera, where in 2018 he will direct the world-premiere of a new opera based on Beatrix Potter’s The Tale of Mr Tod.
+He has directed five productions for Cromarty Youth Opera, including the world-premiere of a new opera based on Beatrix Potter’s The Tale of Mr Tod.

 He has written for The Guardian, The Sunday Telegraph and the Independent on Sunday and was a regular contributor to John Peel’s Home Truths programme for BBC Radio Four.
 He has worked in the literary departments of the National Theatre, Bush Theatre and Hampstead Theatre.